ACM e-Energy 2025 Call for Site Proposals

 A proposal is generally made by the proposed conference general chair(s). e-Energy conferences typically rely on one or two general chair(s).
 In the case of two general chairs, one of them must be local to the site where the conference will be held.
 A proposal should include a partial list of committee members that will play a role in organizing the conference.
 The PC chairs are NOT part of a proposal, as they are selected separately by the e-Energy Steering Committee.

-e-Energy is generally held during one of the two first weeks of June.
+e-Energy is generally held during the second half of June.

 NOTE: For items 2-4, what is required is general information and not a detailed financial proposal with specific venues already identified.
-In particular, you should NOT contact possible venues regarding availability or cost, as.the ACM handles contract negotiations on behalf of the conference.
+In particular, you should NOT make reservations with possible venues regarding availability or cost, as the ACM handles contract negotiations on behalf of the conference

 - The city should be located near a major international airport, within 1-2 hours of regular train service and/or 45 minutes of cab/shuttle service.
 A major international airport should have at least two airlines with regular international service to the 4 major continents of e-Energy attendees: Asia, Europe, North and South America.

 - The city should have one or more venues for ~100 attendees, including side-venues for 4 concurrent workshops of less than 100 (e-Energy has traditionally had four workshops just before or after the main conference, i.e., these events are not on the same days as the main conference).
 Each venue should support a single center screen, with unobstructed views.
 Auditorium room layout is preferred.
 The venues should also include ample space outside the conference room, to facilitate interactions among attendees.
 This space should be able to accommodate food and beverages for coffee breaks.
 In addition, it should ideally be able to hold 20-40 poster displays (either hanging on the walls or supported on easels) that would remain for the entire duration of the conference (the goal is to give posters several opportunities to attract an audience).